cedric-cnam/scoresim/papers/frequent-patterns.md

 - `NT` Seems an interesting way to validate our approach.
 It corresponds to an *exact* match, targeting both precision and recall.
 - `NT` But, it does not address the *similarity* issue.
 It should be good to refine those statistics with *similar* patterns.
 If we can identify a ground truth, we will study the efficiency of our approach, and also the precision with regards to *exact* and *similarity* matchs.
 - `NT` We assume that for each types of patterns, there is a string encoding (heights, duration, etc.)
+- `RFS` This last item is *very* interesting: in text, we have 1-dimensional letters, here symbols are 2-dimensional (pitch/"height", duration).
+The question of the key may also be relevant (see Foscarin et al. at ISMIR 21, hopefully).
+- `RFS` "from 5 to 12".
+12 is probably too much (computationally expensive), 3 or 4 could be interesting.
+But a large approach may help in fixing those boundaries.
+- `RFS` We also discuss a bit this idea with Tiange (of a raw extraction of patterns based on length).
+I guess the "musicologists" part is related to the Polifonia WP3 project, dedicated to "pattern extraction".
+You're right, it may wait.
+The objective of such an extraction is crucial, though: do we look only for *melodic* patterns?
+Do we include more complex rhytmic information?

 ## Frequent patterns problem